Updated April 2021.

 - Are easier to regulate.
 As long as they don’t corrupt the government through regulatory capture, it is easier to regulate a dozen large businesses than a thousand small ones.
 That may be one reason big companies have better safety records.

 - Equality of incomes.
 Larger organizations create larger incomes for top managers.
-A nation of shopkeepers is relatively equal compared to a nation where Walmart is the biggest employer.
-But I still prefer a world with more efficient stores and higher incomes.
-Eventually, I hope to get Walmart to act like a good citizen like it is in China.
-The Chinese government requires that Walmart share more profits by paying relatively high wages to unionized workers in China where Walmart is the 3rd biggest retailer.
+A nation of small shopkeepers is relatively equal compared to America today where Walmart is the biggest private employer.
+I prefer a world with more efficient stores and higher median incomes, and it is possible to have both.
+In most rich countries there is a much smaller gap between the CEO pay and their median worker’s pay.
+Eventually, I hope Walmart will behave like a good corporate citizen in America like it does in China where Walmart is the 3rd biggest retailer.
+The Chinese government requires that Walmart share more profits with Chinese workers by paying relatively high wages to their workers in China who the government has mandated must be unionized.

 - Entrepreneurial freedom.
-Wannabe entrepreneurs have little chance of competing due to barriers to entry.
+Wannabe entrepreneurs have little chance of competing due to the barriers to entry that economies of scale create.
+America gives lots of subsidies to small entrepreneurs which helps entrepreneurs feel more free.

 Much of the resource curse is due to the problems of concentrated economic power.
 Natural resource abundance leads to a concentration of power in a few large companies that corrupt politics and stifle opportunities for other kinds of businesses.
 The good news is that these problems can all be managed if there is good democratic governance.
 Economies like Norway, Australia, and Canada are dependent upon their abundant natural resource wealth, but they don’t suffer from the resource curse because they developed efficient democratic institutions before they developed the technologies to create the economies of scale that concentrate economic power.
 Their governments use policies like public education to give the median person a greater ability to contribute to the national wealth, and progressive taxation to give the median a greater stake in the national wealth.